 This will make a complete copy of the official NEF repository in your GitHub account.

-Now you need to make a local working copy of the NEF repository.
+Now you need to make a working copy of the NEF repository on your local computer.

 Make a directory on your local machine to store the NEF repository.
 The repo will be cloned into this directory from your GitHub account.
 So if you’re in the directory /Users/username/documents, the repo will get cloned into /Users/username/documents/NEF.